Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/README.md

 # Analysis of VAE encoder data.

+(Application of this part will be explained in "Setup section")

 `z` is generated encoded features (output of vae model).

 Information of encoded features of data with heterogeneity 10%.